AverageMarcus/pusher-websocket-espruino/README.md

 ## :warning: Currently a work in progress :warning:

+Requires the websocket module from this Pull Request: https://github.com/espruino/EspruinoDocs/pull/281

 ### Known bugs:
  * Currently there is a problem when subscribing to multiple channels in sequence.
 This is due to a bug in the websocket module that I have yet been unable to fix.